vadim-miller2/book-test1/pages/ch_app_test.md

 -   both <span class="nctnt ncbi-var">host</span> and <span class="nctnt ncbi-var">port</span> parameters are optional.
 Defaults are local host and port 80, except for <span class="nctnt ncbi-type">STANDALONE</span> and <span class="nctnt ncbi-type">DNS</span> servers, which do not have a default port value.
 If host is specified (by either of the following: keyword localhost, localhost IP address 127.0.0.1, real host name, or IP address) then the described server is not a subject for variable load balancing but is a static server.
 Such server always has a constant rate, independent of any host load.

--   <span class="nctnt ncbi-var">arguments</span> are required for HTTP\* servers and must specify the local part of the URL of the CGI program and, optionally, parameters such as <span class="nctnt ncbi-path">/somepath/somecgi.cgi?param1&param2=value2&param3=value3</span>.
+-   <span class="nctnt ncbi-var">arguments</span> are required for HTTP\* servers and must specify the local part of the URL of the CGI program and, optionally, parameters such as `/somepath/somecgi.cgi?param1&param2=value2&param3=value3`.
 If no parameters are to be supplied, then the question mark (?) must be omitted, too.
 For <span class="nctnt ncbi-app">NCBID</span> servers, arguments are parameters to pass to the server and are formed as arguments for CGI programs, i.e., param1&param2&param3=value.
 As a special rule, '' (two single quotes) may be used to denote an empty argument for the <span class="nctnt ncbi-app">NCBID</span> server. <span class="nctnt ncbi-type">STANDALONE</span> and <span class="nctnt ncbi-type">DNS</span> servers do not take any <span class="nctnt ncbi-var">arguments</span>.

 -   <span class="nctnt ncbi-var">flags</span> can come in any order (but no more than one instance of a flag is allowed) and essentially are the optional modifiers of values used by default.
 The following flags are recognized (see [ncbi\_server\_info.h](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/connect/ncbi_server_info.h)):